teemods/ddnet-skeleton/README.md

 # DDNet-Skeleton

 This repository aims to be the skeleton for creating modifications on top of the latest DDNet version.
-It currently modify the DDNet code so it can support removed vanilla features and comment out the code about DDRace/Race exclusive functionalities.
+It currently modify the DDNet code so it can support removed vanilla features and comment out the code related to DDRace/Race exclusive functionalities.

 ## Official Documentation